mSvcBench/muBench/Docs/Manual.md

 }
 ```

 This file includes a set of *function-flavor* that are possible internal-service functions.
-For each service-cell, a function-flavour will be used as internal-service according to a configurable flavor probability.
+For each service-cell, a function-flavor will be used as internal-service according to a configurable flavor probability.

-Many *function-flavors* (`f0`, `f1`, `f2`,`f3`) can use the same python base-function (e.g. `loader` is used by `f2` and `f3` ) but with different parameters.
+Many *function-flavors* (`f0`, `f1`, `f2`,`f3`) can use the same python base-function (e.g., `loader` is used by `f2` and `f3`) but with different parameters.

 Each function-flavor is represented as JSON object with a unique ID key (`f0`, `f1`, `f2`, `f3`) and whose values are: the `parameters` taken as input by the function, e.g., the `compute_pi` function uses `mean_response_size` and `range_complexity`.

-Other keys are the `recipient` of the function-flavor (`database` or plain `service`);  the `name` of the base-function to be executed; the `probability` to be associated to a service-cell; the optional keys `workers` and `threads` that are the number of processes and threads per process used by service-cells that run the function-flavor to serve client requests; the optional key `replicas` for choosing the number of replicas of service-cells that run the function-flavor; the optional keys  `cpu-requests`,`cpu-limits`,`memory-requests`,`memory-limits` to control the cpu/memory resources associated to the service-cells running the function-flavor (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/))
+Other keys are the `recipient` of the function-flavor (`database` or plain `service`); the `name` of the base-function to be executed; the `probability` to be associated to a service-cell; the optional keys `workers` and `threads` that are the number of processes and threads per process used by service-cells that run the function-flavor to serve client requests; the optional key `replicas` for choosing the number of replicas of service-cells that run the function-flavor; the optional keys `cpu-requests`,`cpu-limits`,`memory-requests`,`memory-limits` to control the cpu/memory resources associated to the service-cells running the function-flavor (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)).

 The description of external-services is imported through a `servicegraph.json` file located in `ServiceGraphFilePath` metadata that can be manually made or automatically generated by the ServiceGraphGenerator.

 The method used to carry out external-service calls is specified in `request_method` metadata ("rest" or "gRPC").
 Prefix to identify databases is in `databases_prefix` metadata.

 The `override` metadata can be used to enforce the use of a specific function for a service avoiding the random selection and to assign sidecar containers to a service-cell.
 In the above example, the service-cell that implements the database identified as `sdb1` has a mongo sidecar container.
 Moreover, the service-cell that implements the service `s0` uses the function with ID `f1`.

 The final `workmodel.json` file produced by the tool will be saved in the `OutputPath`.
 The filename `workmodel.json` can be changed with the key `OutputFileName`